International Broadcasting Bureau: History

 Currently, the VOA and the IBB continue to operate shortwave radio transmitters and antenna farms at one site in the United States, located near Greenville, North Carolina.

 Director

 The position of IBB Director is appointed by the president of the United States, with Senate confirmation.

-The last IBB Director was Richard M. Lobo.
-Mr. Lobo was appointed by President Barack Obama and confirmed by the Senate in September 2010.
-He retired in November 2013 being the longest-serving IBB Director.
-He had implemented a management restructuring plan under which the responsibilities of the IBB Director would be assumed by a new CEO of the BBG.
+The last IBB Director was Richard M. Lobo, who was appointed by President Barack Obama and confirmed by the Senate in September 2010.
+He retired in November 2013 as the longest-serving IBB Director.
+During his tenure, he implemented a management restructuring plan under which the responsibilities of the IBB Director were transferred to a new CEO of the BBG.

 Past directors

 Previously, the directorship was held by Seth Cropsey (December 9, 2002—2004).

 Appointed by the BBG, Brian Conniff served as acting director from April 1999 to December 2002.
 Joseph B. Bruns was the first director of IBB, he served from 1994 until 1995.
 Bruns previously had been Acting Associate Director of Broadcasting of USIA and Acting Director of VOA.